Getting Started as an Achievement Developer

 In the memory dialog, we now want to filter for values that are 'greater than previous values' (symbol

-Each time you perform 3 then 4, the number of possibilities or 'candidates' will get smaller.
-We will continue doing this until the number of candidates reaches a very small number (as few as possible), it might take 4-5 attempts.
+Each time you perform 4 then 5, the number of possibilities or 'candidates' will get smaller.
+We will continue doing this until the number of candidates reaches a very small number (as few as possible), it can take several attempts.
 Next we can click in the results window, and monitor the memory address in the memory viewer at the bottom.
 Continue using the game and you should see the values in memory change as you collect rings.
 If you don't, or if something doesn't look right, try another value.
 With the first Sonic the Hedgehog, the memory address for the number of rings should be

-Note: Using save states (F5 to save state, F8 to load state, F6-F7 to toggle which state to use), you can switch back and forth between different states allowing you to alter what is in RAM, and use this to filter out bad candidates.
+- Note 1: Using save states (Shift+F1-F10 to save states, F1-F10 to load states), you can switch back and forth between different states allowing you to alter what is in RAM, and use this to filter out bad candidates.
 You can search for values that remain the same (I.e. If you know the value didn't change, use

 =), or values that are different (use 'not equal', symbol

-Note: There's unfortunately no guarantee from game to game on how the developers have stored their data (4-bit, 8-bit, 16-bit, binary-coded decimals, negative/inverted, i.e. using 0xff/0xffff to represent 'set', or plain randomly), but eventually you should come across some good address.
-Note if you are struggling to find good values, post RetroAchievements.org Development Help forum, or RetroAchievements Discord server.
+- Note 2: There's unfortunately no guarantee from game to game on how the developers have stored their data (4-bit, 8-bit, 16-bit, binary-coded decimals, negative/inverted, i.e. using 0xff/0xffff to represent 'set', or plain randomly), but eventually you should come across some good addresses.
+Note if you are struggling to find good values, post in RetroAchievements.org Development Help forum, or RetroAchievements Discord server.
 There are plenty of people who will be very happy to help!!

 When you've found an address you're happy with, you can write a short note for what it is and hit Save Note, this will store it on database, and will be automatically restored next time you load up the memory viewer for this game, wherever you are!
 Note that after clicking 'Save Note', the note will be automatically stored on the database, and shared so all developers will share access to these memory notes.
 They will all be downloaded afresh when you load a ROM.
 If you try to overwrite a note, it will check with you first before submitting.